What actually is it?

 A notice to complete is most commonly issued during the sale and purchase of businesses and property.
 When parties fail to complete the contract by the agreed completion date, the notice can be issued.

 The sender sends the notice to complete to the receiver who is the recipient of the notice.
 It can be faxed, sent by post or delivered by person to the receiver.
 It can be sent through other mediums such as email if it has been previously disclosed and discussed.
 The sender can send the notice after the completion date.
 However, this is only if they were ready, willing and able to complete their side of the contract.
 This means the sender could send the notice the day after the completion date or a lot after.
 By sending it, the sender is forcing the receiver to hurry for settlement.

 The notice to complete requires the receiver to complete the contract within the timeframe stipulated in the contract.
 The receiver is often given 14 days to complete their side of the contract.

 What are the consequences?

 If you are hoping to issue or have received a notice and need legal guidance, a business purchase and sale lawyer will be able to assist you.
-You can also contact a conveyancing lawyer to assist you if your notice is in regards to property.
+You can also contact a conveyancing lawyer to assist you if it is in relation to property.